 1. REASON WHY Email Subject Lines

 The Reason Why email subject line convinces the user “why” they should do something based on a number of “reasons”.
-People respond well to lists, as you’ll find out later, and according to the results below, they respond well to reason too.
+People respond well to lists, as you’ll find out later, and they respond just as well to a list of reasons.
+Here are some examples:

 2. BENEFIT Email Subject Lines